samkingco/behold-the-ocean-listings/README.md

 ### Update a listing's price

-You can update the price of an active/inactive listing by using `setListingPrice`.
+You can update the price of an active/inactive listing by using `updateListingPrice`.
 You must specify the `tokenId` for the listing, and the `newPrice` in Wei.

 ### Withdrawing funds